James Westcott III: Florida Supreme Court

-Within a few weeks of assuming office as Attorney General in July 1868, Westcott was appointed to the Florida Supreme Court by Republican Governor Harrison Reed, making him the youngest justice in the Court's history.
+Within a few weeks of assuming office as attorney general in July 1868, Westcott was appointed to the Florida Supreme Court by Republican Governor Harrison Reed, making him the youngest justice in the Court's history.

 Despite their political differences, Reed saw potential in appointing Westcott to the Supreme Court.
 For one, it was important for Reed to appease the Southern Democrats by appointing one of their own to the Court, as it was filled with carpetbagger Republicans.
-Additionally, Westcott's friendly disposition on the one hand and thoroughness in researching the law and precedent on the other made in invaluable to the Court, and earned him respect from members of both parties.
+Additionally, Westcott's friendly disposition on the one hand and thoroughness in researching the law and precedent on the other made him invaluable to the Court, and earned him respect from members of both parties.
 During his time on the Court, Westcott wrote 267 decisions, more than any other Justice up to that time except for Chief Justice Edwin M. Randall.

 In 1872, incumbent Republican U.S. Senator Thomas W. Osborn did not run for re-election.
 Westcott ran to succeed him, receiving the Democratic nomination.
 However, Westcott lost in the general election to Republican Simon B. Conover as a result of the continuing Republican wave during Reconstruction.

 Westcott continued to serve on the Florida Supreme Court until illness forced him to resign in 1885.

 Death and legacy

-Westcott died in Tallahassee, Florida on April 19, 1887 from the same illness that forced him to resign just two years earlier.
-Westcott is buried in Tallahassee's Old City Cemetery.
+Westcott died in Tallahassee, Florida, on April 19, 1887, from the same illness that forced him to resign just two years earlier.

 Westcott, a lifelong bachelor, left his entire estate to his Alma mater, the West Florida Seminary, which was struggling at the time.
 In part thanks to his contribution, the college survived to become Florida State University.
 In December 1936, Florida State University renamed the Administration Building to the James D. Westcott Jr. Memorial Building.